What is postpartum depression?

 What are the risk factors for postpartum depression?

-Any new mother can develop postpartum depression, regardless of age, ethnicity, or how many children you have.
+Any new mother can develop postpartum depression regardless of age, ethnicity, or how many children she has.

 These things might increase your risk:

-- You’ve recently been through something stressful, such as a divorce, death, or the serious illness of a loved one.
+- recent stress, such as a divorce, death, or serious illness of a loved one

-- Your baby was born prematurely or with health problems.
+- having your baby born prematurely or with health problems

 Postpartum depression prevention

 Absolute prevention isn’t really possible.
-But since some factors may make you more prone to postpartum depression, you may be able to do a few things to reduce risk.
+Still, some factors can make you more prone to postpartum depression, so you may be able to do a few things to reduce your risk.

 Your doctor may be able to prescribe the appropriate therapy and make recommendations in advance.

-You may also be able to reduce your chances of developing postpartum depression by considering the following:
+You may also be able to reduce your chances of developing postpartum depression by following these tips:

 - Get your support system in place before your baby is born.